Reasno/ComposeMixins/README.md

 Please take a look at [RecipeHandler.php](https://github.com/Reasno/ComposeMixins/blob/master/src/RecipeHandler.php) in this library to learn how to write your own handlers.

 ## Caveat
-Functions composed with "map" and "collapse" recipes also accept Traversable as input.
+* Functions composed with "map" and "collapse" recipes also accept Traversable as input.
+* For "all" and "any" recipes, all functions are always evaluated regardless of their return value.